top of page

 Joanna C. Feldman is a partner with the law firm Maker, Fragale & Di Costanzo, LLP located in Rye, New York, and Yorktown Heights, New York.
 Joanna’s areas of practice focus on elder law, trusts and estate planning, Medicaid and long-term care planning, estate administration, special needs planning, and guardianships.
 She supports prospective and existing clients, offering peace of mind and comfort during what can be a difficult and confusing time.

 Joanna is a member of the National Academy of Elder Law Attorneys (NAELA).
 Joanna is also an active member of both the Elder Law and Special Needs (ELSN) and Trusts and Estates Law sections of the New York State Bar Association (NYSBA) and is currently a member of the Executive Committee of the ELSN section as a Co-Chair of the Practice Management Committee.
-Since 2022, she has served as a member of the Board of Directors of the Estate Planning Council of Westchester County, and she is also a member of the Trusts & Estates section and Elder Law and Special Needs Planning committee of the Westchester County Bar Association (WCBA).
-She is also an active lecturer and volunteer for Westchester County Senior Law Day Collaborative.
+Since 2022, she has served as a member of the Board of Directors of the Estate Planning Council of Westchester County, and currently serves as an Executive Officer as the Secretary.
+She is also a member of the Trusts & Estates section and Elder Law and Special Needs Planning committee of the Westchester County Bar Association (WCBA), and is also an active lecturer and volunteer for Westchester County Senior Law Day Collaborative.

 She is licensed to practice in New York, and is a frequent author and speaker on current elder law and estate planning topics.